grbrr/KSP-controller-STAR266-dashboard/README.md

 ## Communicating with the board

 I am using Visual Studio Code.
 To set up the IDE properly - install Python and then the three VS Code extensions: Python, Pico-Go and CircuitPython.
 Remember to choose proper board in the lower right corner.
 All necessary files should be downloaded by VS Code as a bundle.
+At the end connect one button to GP2 or GP3 and upload config_test.py to the board.
+If you can scroll the screen with this button (up or down) - you have properly configured the IDE and the board.